AWS FPGA Hardware Development Kit (HDK)#

 The Shell supplies two base clocks to the CL: a 250MHz clk_main_a0

-clock.
-However, the CL can run at higher frequencies
+clock and a 100MHz clk_hbm_ref clock.
+However, the CL can run at

-using locally generated clocks.
-F2 Developer Kit offers an
+higher frequencies using locally generated clocks.
+F2 Developer Kit

 Run the command below to build a DCP with desired clock recipes: